VSP

 Analytical briefs, policy papers, and strategic assessments for think tanks, international organisations, and government bodies.
 My academic training in comparative federalism and democratic governance at Universitat Pompeu Fabra - where my thesis on asymmetric federalism in India proved predictive of a major constitutional decision - informs an approach grounded in evidence and careful institutional analysis.
 Areas I follow closely include EU–India strategic partnership implementation, governance reform in federal systems, electoral system design and conflict, and migration and mobility policy.

 The EU–India Summit produced the most ambitious set of agreements in the partnership’s history: a Free Trade Agreement covering twenty chapters and nearly two billion people, the first-ever Security and Defence Partnership, a Comprehensive Mobility Framework, and a “Towards 2030” Joint Strategic Agenda.
-I am particularly interested in the political, institutional, and domestic obstacles to effective implementation — and how European and Indian policymakers can anticipate and manage them before they stall progress.
-Particular attention is given to the role of individual EU Member States in translating EU-level agreements into national implementation, given that key areas such as mobility and defence procurement remain under national competence.
+The harder question is what happens after the signing table - and that is what the Monitor follows.

 Master’s Thesis · Federalism & Territorial Governance